Engine Lonning: A city haven for all

 Events, capital work and volunteering activities undertaken during the project will focus on engaging long-term local beneficiaries, volunteers and project partners, working with Eden Rivers Trust (on rivers) and with Carlisle Waverley Viaduct Trust (on railway history and conservation).

 We’ve delayed work on an accessible trail following a report of Great Crested Newts (GCN) in a field adjacent to the site.
-Fantastic news of course but this will require the site to be surveyed by an ecologist before any groundwork can take place.
+Fantastic news of course but this will require the site to be surveyed by an ecologist which has now been commissioned and is due to start surveying in April 2025.
+The GCN surveying season runs from April – June so we hope that work on the trail can get underway in Autumn 2025.

 In pictures…